Lycée High SchoolOVERVIEW

 Class / Grade Equivalents

 The school year in France begins in September and ends early July.
-Students are admitted according to their birth date in a civil year and the class they have completed.
+Students are admitted according to their date of birth and/or the class they have completed.
 The Anglophone Section teaches children from CP to Terminale.
 There is no Ecole Maternelle (Kindergarten).

 The classes/grades corresponding to French classes are as follows: